Photo by bdunnette

 Unfortunately, we can’t just decide to go back to being sustainable.
 There’s too much to undo.
 What we can do is start from here.
 From where each of us is right now.
-Each one of us will tackle sustainability differently, but we’re all headed for the same result.
+Each one of us will tackle the idea of sustainability differently.
 Consider these the guiding light in our joint efforts to make a difference in the world.
-Stepping stones to sustainability, if you will.
+Stepping stones to a more self-reliant lifestyle, if you will.

 - Do it yourself.
 This covers so much, but is so important.
-The biggest tenet of sustainability as I see it is to stop depending so much on other people for our needs.
+Quite simple: We need to stop depending so much on other people for our needs.
 One example is food.
-If you get all of your groceries at the local supermarket, you’re entirely dependent upon the food manufacturers, the delivery people, and the grocers.
+If we get all of our groceries at the local supermarket, we’re entirely dependent upon the food manufacturers, the delivery people, and the grocers.
 What if something happens and supplies can’t get to the store?
-Certainly, the odds of that are slim, but I’m making a point.
-If we grow our own food – or at least some of it – we’re less dependent on all of those cogs working perfectly and we can avoid the chemicals and poisons that are often used on conventional fruits and vegetables.
-And of course, we’re being more environmentally friendly because the effort it takes to get a radish from your garden to your table is much, much less that it takes to get a radish to your table via the grocery store route.
+If we grow our own food—or at least some of it—we’re less dependent on all of those cogs working perfectly, plus we can avoid the chemicals and poisons that are often used on conventional fruits and vegetables.
+And of course, we’re being more environmentally friendly because the effort it takes to get a radish from your garden to your table is much, much less that it takes to get a radish to your table via the grocery store.

 - Limit the amount of waste we generate.
 This means avoiding products that are packaged in those god-awful hard to open hard plastic cases.
-But it also means skipping a bag of any kind at every store you frequent – not just the grocery store.
+But it also means saying no to shopping bags at every store you frequent – not just the grocery store.
 It means buying products in bulk or larger quantities to eliminate single serve or small packages.
 And it means eating the food we bring home – all of it.
 According to one study, American households waste 14% of their food purchases and the average family of four tosses out $590 per year, just in meat, fruits, vegetables, and grain products that perish before they’re eaten.

 - Reduce plastic use.
 Certainly, this falls under the previous goal of limiting waste, but plastic waste deserves special mention.
 Plastic is a petroleum product.
 Severely limiting the disposable plastic we use reduces our dependence on fossil fuels.
 Sometimes the thought of recycling helps us to justify a plastic purchase, but in truth, plastic is labor intensive to recycle.
 It needs to be sorted by hand and once it is, it often has to travel substantial distances using even more fuel to reach a processing facility.